vaibssingh/vaibhav/README.md

 ### Some more stuff about me

-I know Machine Learning including various algorithm and neural networks.
+I know Machine Learning including neural networks.
 Some implementations of these can be found on my Github profile.
 I am also fairly well versed with Linux based OS specially Ubuntu and currently looking for work in these fields.
 Some other things I know:

 - Python
 - Basics of JavaScript